 First of all, do they mean that ‘the business of business is business’ and can not be standardized?
 Sounds a bit like Milton Friedman and 1970ish.
 We have evolved since, and modern companies and organisations use standards to build level international playing fields around basics we should not need to re-define.
-All have a social responsibility to contribute when society defines and delivers both current sustainable development and a future global state of sustainability.
+All conpanies and organizations have a social responsibility to contribute when society defines and delivers both current sustainable development and a future global state of sustainability.
 Contribute to, not define societal challenges.
-It is wrong to try speak of companies “taking societal responsibility” and “solving societal challenges”, it confuses the responsibility of the state and the government.
-As far as I know there is not one single standard out there, ISO or not, that recommends companies to use “Corporate Societal Responsibility”.
+It is a bit confusing when companies speak of “taking societal responsibility” and “solving societal challenges” as it confuses the responsibility of the state and the government.
+As far as I know there is not one single standard out there, ISO or not, that recommends companies to use the term “Corporate Societal Responsibility”.
 That is why we need standards, to avoid confusing stakeholders.

 Secondly, ISO 26000 did not present any additional requirements.
 The standard contains 450+ recommendations based on existing international norms from ILO, UN, etcetera, as interpreted and expressed by 450 experts from 100 countries and 40 international organizations.
 As such, ISO 26000 did not revolutionize the many fore-running companies in the developed economies.
 There are 15,000 companies using GRI and UN GC and that is great.
 But there are 2 million companies in the construction sector in Europe alone.
 We need to speed up and scale up, and for that we need broad standards such as ISO 26000.
 It has already touched the 1,5 million companies/organizations around the world that are using ISO 9001 and ISO 14001.
 Many of which are in emerging economies.